grannycart/grannycart.github.io/dopecentury/index.md

 "100 times!" you might be saying.
 "That's crazy!
 Don't you know that Dopesmoker is super slow and more than an hour long?"
 Fear not for my sanity.
 During the pandemic, I listened to it every day for almost a year --- I've already listened to it more than 300 times.
 One hundred more times will be a pure inspirational pleasure.

-## Why "Dopecentury"
-In cycling, a "century" is a 100 mile (or kilometer) ride.
-So the initial goal here is to listen to Dopesmoker 100 times.

 ## Guidelines
 Not _rules_ (rules are stupid), but guidelines for this project:
-* Listen to Dopesmoker (1 hour, 3 minutes).
+* Listen to Dopesmoker (1 hour, 3 minutes) while writing.
 Don't have to write the _whole_ time, but can't do anything else.
-* Pausing is fine.
-It already has natural break points every 20 minutes, which are good places to to stretch.
-* 100 times, but it doesn't have to be 100 days in a row.
-Skipping a day here and there is fine.
-But let's not let more than a few days go by at most.
-Need to keep up momentum!
-Dopesmoker may be slow and grinding, but it moves forward relentlessly.
-(And if it keeps going beyond 100 times, well, whatever.)
+* Writing can be about anything, but it should be fiction focused on crafting aesthetic.
 * Keep meta-writing to a minimum.
 Put notes in comments in the .md files if you have them, but focus on creating narrative content.
-* Writing can be about anything, but it should be fiction focused on crafting aesthetic.
+* Repeat (at least) 100 times.i[^1]

+[^1]: In cycling, a "century" is a 100 mile (or kilometer) ride.
+So the initial goal here is to listen to Dopesmoker 100 times.

 ## RSS
 * [RSS feed](https://grannycart.net/feed.xml)